Consumer Proposal Vancouver

-What types of debt can be included in a consumer proposal?
+What types of debt can be included in a consumer proposal in Vancouver?
 Not all types of debt can be included in a consumer proposal.
 For instance, secured debt, mortgages, and auto loans cannot be included.
 If you have secured debt, you might have to sell off the asset if you find yourself unable to keep up with your proposal payments.

 How Does a Consumer Proposal Affect Your Credit Score?